Toward a trauma-informed Port Phillip

 Trauma-informed

-- Focus on resilience, strengths, building skills, and facilitating choice.
+• Focus on strengths, building skills, and empowering choices.